mett29/mett29.github.io/_posts/2019-09-30-linear-classification.md

   - confusion matrix
 ---

-In this post we will talk about **Linear Classification**, explaining all the main methods which are at the basis of this task.
+In this post we will talk about **Linear Classification**, explaining some of the main methods which are at the basis of this task.

 # Linear Classification